VAMP: Season of the Witch

 VAMP is So Say We All's monthly curated storytelling showcase, featuring incredible nonfiction stories on a theme, on the last Thursday of each month at Whistle Stop Bar.

-And Holy MOLY, what a way to kick-off 2019: with the theme “Season of the Witch!”
+Are you ready for a brand-new year of VAMP?!
+Holy MOLY, what a way to kick-off 2019 with the theme "Season of the Witch!"

 What does that conjure up in you?
 Actual witchcraft?
 Powerhouse women?
 Faith in crystals?
 Going full woo-woo? #MeToo?
-Our writers have interpreted the theme any way they’ve wanted to; that’s the beauty of VAMP!
+Our writers have interpreted the theme any way they wanted, that's the beauty of VAMP!
+Get ready to howl at the moon with us.